Kimberly Peirce

-Kimberly Ane Peirce (born September 8, 1967) is an American filmmaker, best known for her debut feature film, Boys Don't Cry (1999), which won the Academy Award for Best Actress for Hilary Swank's performance.
-Her second feature, Stop-Loss, was released by Paramount Pictures in 2008.
-Her film Carrie was released on October 18, 2013.
-She is a governor of the Academy of Motion Pictures Arts and Sciences and a National Board member of the Directors Guild of America.
+Kimberly Ane Peirce (born September 8, 1967) is an American filmmaker, best known for her debut feature film, Boys Don't Cry (1999), which won Hilary Swank her first Academy Award for Best Actress.
+Peirce's second feature, Stop-Loss, was released by Paramount Pictures in 2008.
+Her third film Carrie was released on October 18, 2013.
+In addition to directing and writing, she is a governor of the Academy of Motion Pictures Arts and Sciences and a National Board member of the Directors Guild of America.

 Early life and education

 Peirce was born on September 8, 1967, in Harrisburg, Pennsylvania, to Sherry and Robert A. Peirce (originally Materazzi), who owned a construction company.
-When Peirce was three, she moved to New York City, and at age eleven she moved to Miami, Florida, where she eventually graduated from Miami Sunset Senior High School.
+When Peirce was three, she and her family moved to New York City, and at age eleven, they moved to Miami, Florida, where she eventually graduated from Miami Sunset Senior High School.

-While attending the University of Chicago, Peirce moved to Kobe, Japan for two years to work as a photographer and teach English, and then to New York City to work as a photography intern for Time magazine under photojournalist Alfred Eisenstaedt.
-She then returned to the University of Chicago to graduate with a degree in English and Japanese Literature.
-Peirce then enrolled at Columbia University, to pursue an MFA in film.
+While attending the University of Chicago, Peirce moved to Kobe, Japan for two years to work as a photographer and teach English.
+She then moved to New York City to work as a photography intern for Time magazine under photojournalist Alfred Eisenstaedt.
+She returned to the University of Chicago to graduate with a degree in English and Japanese Literature.
+Peirce then enrolled at Columbia University to pursue an MFA in film.
+While at Columbia, Peirce completed an experimental short film called The Last Good Breath, where two star-crossed lovers are caught amidst a world war in which one lover always lives and the other always dies.
+The short screened as part of the Leopards of Tomorrow program at the Locarno International Film Festival.

 Career

-While at Columbia, Peirce completed The Last Good Breath, an experimental short film about two star-crossed lovers caught amidst a world war in which one lover always lives and the other always dies.
-The short screened as part of the Leopards of Tomorrow program at the Locarno International Film Festival.